-This is a simple web app that estimates the impact of the USS's proposed changes to the pension scheme.
-It forecasts the benefits that you will accrue under three different schemes:
+This is a simple web app that estimates the impacts of the various proposed changes to the USS pension scheme.

 Technical assumptions (see About page)

 Contributions to DC pension (see About page)

 The USS pension scheme has proposed a change from the defined benefits (DB) model to the defined contributions (DC) model.

 This app provides some projections that shows the likely impact on future performance for these different models.
 It also provides the results for the Post 92 Teacher Pension Scheme (TPS) for comparison.